 Free Things to Do in Edmonton - Summer Edition

 Exploring Edmonton doesn't need to break the bank!
 In fact, experiencing the city on a budget can open your eyes to incredible overlooked adventures all over town.
-Peruse this list, then take summer up a notch with these fun, fabulous and free activities.
+Peruse this list, then take your day up a notch with these fun, fabulous and free activities.

-No matter how you choose to explore, be sure to practice safe physical distancing and frequent hand washing!
+No matter how you choose to explore, be sure to practice safe physical distancing, frequent hand washing and following the guidelines put in place to keep everyone safe.

 River Valley Trails are Waiting